Best Anti-Snoring Devices of 2026

 Written by

-Jay Vera Summer, Contributing Writer
+Jay Summer, NBC-HWC, Contributing Writer

 Jay Vera Summer is a writer, editor, and wellness coach.
 She holds a Bachelor's of Science in psychology and Master's degrees in both writing and public policy.
 As a wellness coach, she's certified by the Mayo Clinic and the National Board for Health and Wellness Coaching (NBHWC).
 She's been writing about sleep and other health topics for six years.
 Previously, she taught undergraduate writing courses for five years at the University of South Florida.